cblevins/f18-intro-us/citizenship-portfolio.md

 - Arrive at least 10-15 minutes early and if you need to leave before it ends, try to sit near the back and wait until a natural break or lull to exit.
 - If anyone asks, tell them that you are attending the meeting as an observing member of the public and are there for a class assignment.

+Submit Part 1 as a Word document in the following format: "Lastname_CitizenshipPortfolio_Part1.docx" (ex.
+"Blevins_CitizenshipPortfolio_Part1.docx") and upload it to [this Dropbox folder](https://www.dropbox.com/request/4ZW3IbU1ieaN9FUAp245).

 *Deadline: Wednesday, September 19th by 5:00PM.*

 ### Part II.
 Attend an immigration detainee hearing (5%)